 Columbus is a medium-sized city located in the state of Mississippi.
 With a population of 23,168 people and 11 constituent neighborhoods, Columbus is the 17th largest community in Mississippi.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Columbus is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Columbus is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Columbus is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Columbus who work in sales jobs (13.00%), office and administrative support (11.81%), and management occupations (9.54%).
+There are especially a lot of people living in Columbus who work in sales jobs (14.21%), office and administrative support (10.99%), and teaching (10.14%).

 Columbus is an extremely ethnically-diverse city.
 The people who call Columbus home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Columbus residents report their race to be Black or African-American, followed by White.
 Important ancestries of people in Columbus include Irish, German, Scots-Irish, and Scottish.

 The most common language spoken in Columbus is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Indic languages.